Contact

 With careful and expert estate planning, there are steps that farm owners can take to reduce their IHT liability.
 However, the rules around AR and BR are complex and HMRC takes a robust and thorough approach, so it is vital to access advice from a specialist.

-It is also possible to pass any gift into a trust, although this may be liable for an immediate IHT charge of 20% if reliefs do not apply, with a further liability due if the donor does not survive for seven years.
+It is also possible to pass any gift into a trust, although this may be liable for an immediate IHT charge of 20% if reliefs do not fully apply, with a further liability due if the donor does not survive for seven years.
 This option does have the benefit of being able to defer any immediate CGT bill however.

 The right approach will depend very much on each farm owner’s circumstances and goals.
 What is important to remember is that there are options available to enable diversification while still minimising exposure to IHT.
 The key is to plan early.